 - 1,505,000,000 requests from everything else (API calls, search engines, crawlers, bots, uptime bots, etc. It’s important to note that for Kinsta clients, these types of requests are excluded from billable visits.
 We exclude any type of bot where we can identify it has “bot” in its name.
 Or if we identify something trying to brute force “wp-login.php,” we ban it from our infrastructure.)

 It’s interesting to see that desktop is still number one in terms of the most requests to sites hosted at Kinsta.
 While mobile is growing fast, it still definitely varies based on the industry you’re in.

 For example, over 80% of visits to our Kinsta site is from desktops.
-Our site is fully responsive and fast on mobile, but when it comes to looking for WordPress hosting, people don’t want to do it on their phones.
+Our site is fully responsive and fast on mobile, but when it comes to looking for application, database, and managed WordPress hosting, people don’t want to do it on their phones.
 Hosting is one of those commitments most people prefer to still sit at their desktops.

 So by all means, you can hop on the mobile bandwagon, but don’t forget to consider how your customers actually purchase your product.